-The Brisbane City Council development application assessment process begins once an application has been made.
-Upon lodgement, the application will be checked for compliance with properly made requirements and that relevant documents have been submitted with the application e.g. reports and plans.
-Following these checks a fee quote will be issued for payment.
+In Brisbane, the development application assessment process begins once an application has been 'made'.
+On lodgement, the application will be checked for compliance with properly made requirements and that relevant documents have been submitted with the application e.g. reports and plans.
+Following these checks, a fee quote will be issued for payment.

 The application will be entered into Council's record keeping systems and then electronically made available to Development Services Branch Staff who are assigned to assess the application.

 The development application assessment process follows set stages:

 The application is reviewed at a high level by a multi-disciplinary team and then allocated to an assessment manager.